Of Thee I Zing

 Über diesen Titel

-While Laura Ingraham was walking through a Northern Virginia shopping mall one Saturday afternoon, it all became clear to her.
-Everywhere she turned, she saw signs of the impending disaster: zombie teens texting each other across a café table; a man having his eyebrows threaded at a kiosk; a 50ish woman shoe-horned into a tube top and skinny jeans; and a storefront ad featuring a Victoria's Secret model spilling out of her push-up bra and into the faces of young passersby.
-Ingraham wondered to herself, "Is this it?
+While Laura Ingraham was walking through a Northern Virginia shopping mall one Saturday afternoon, it all became clear to her: Our country is in grave peril.
+Our culture of ignorance, arrogance, and gluttony undermines our present and endangers our future.
+Everywhere she turned, she saw signs of the impending disaster: zombie teens texting each other across a café table; a man having his eyebrows threaded at a kiosk; a fiftyish woman shoehorned into a tube top and skinny jeans; and a storefront ad featuring a Victoria’s Secret model spilling out of her push-up bra and into the faces of young passersby.
+Ingraham wondered, “Is this it?
 Is this what our forefathers fought for?
 What my parents struggled for?
-I wonder if Victoria's Secret is still having that two-for-one sale?"
+I wonder if Victoria’s Secret is still having that two-for-one sale?”

-Now, in an act of patriotic intervention, the most-listened-to woman in talk radio casts her satirical eye upon all that ails American society.
-In this sharp-witted, comic romp, Laura Ingraham takes you on a guided tour through 10 levels of our cultural hell.
+In an act of patriotic intervention, the most-listened-to woman in talk radio casts her satirical eye upon all that ails American society.
+In this sharp-witted comic romp, Laura Ingraham takes you on a guided tour through ten levels of our cultural hell.

 Of Thee I Zing is cultural commentary too funny to ignore, igniting a national conversation long past due.
 America, your cultural recovery begins here.